-On behalf of the Arts and Humanities Research Council (AHRC) and the Economic and Social Research Council (ESRC), People’s Palace Projects hosted a three day workshop on Indigenous Research Methods in Rio de Janeiro from 20-22 March 2019, and a webinar on Indigenous engagement in research partnerships and knowledge mobilisation on 11 May 2020.
+On behalf of the Arts and Humanities Research Council (AHRC) and the Economic and Social Research Council (ESRC), since 2019 People’s Palace Projects hosts a programme of events on Indigenous engagement in research partnerships and knowledge mobilisation.

-I. International Seminar on Indigenous Engagement, Research Partnerships and Knowledge Mobilisation (Rio de Janeiro, March 2019)
+1. International Seminar on Indigenous Engagement, Research Partnerships and Knowledge Mobilisation (Rio de Janeiro, 2019)

-II.
-Webinar on Indigenous Research Methodologies (online, May 2021)
+2. Webinar on Indigenous Research Methodologies (online, 2020)

 - Webinar programme (11 May 2020)